-Over time, tools have evolved from simply doing data dumps to helping us visualize data and begin to identify what happened.
-Today, most modern analytics tools such as Google Analytics and Tableau can help us understand what happened in clear, concise ways.
-This visualization let us determine what happened, and analytics became diagnostic.
+Over time, tools have evolved from simply doing data dumps to helping us visualize data and begin to do real analysis.
+Today, most modern analytics tools such as Google Analytics and Tableau can help us understand not just what happened, but start to explain why.
+Why did traffic to the website go up 50% yesterday?
+Why did lead conversion drop like a rock last month?
+Analytics became diagnostic.

 The next generation of tools which are only beginning to be adopted now are predictive in nature, helping us to not only understand what happened in the past, but what could happen in the future.
-Tools such as IBM’s Watson Analytics, Google’s Predictive API, Facebook’s Prophet, and other machine learning technologies are just now enabling organizations and individuals to do valid, useful predictions from our data.
+Tools such as IBM’s Watson Analytics, Google Predictive API, Amazon Sagemaker, Facebook Prophet, and other machine learning technologies are just now enabling organizations and individuals to do valid, useful predictions from our data.

 What of the generations after prediction?
 Gartner, Inc. posits that the final generation of analytics is prescriptive, analytics that tell us what to do.
 With enough machine learning and artificial intelligence, analytics tools may recommend courses of action based on targeted patterns of the past and predicted outcomes.
 Wouldn’t it be nice to load up our marketing analytics tool with data and see what our next month’s marketing plan should be?
 Given the rate of change and progress in software development, the horizon for true prescriptive analytics is much closer than we think.